Lupe zum Vergrößern des Bildes

 WORKING GROUPS

-• The goal of the Education & Dissemination WG is to build a strong and interconnected network with all the essential players on board.
+• The goal of the Education & Dissemination WG is to build a strong and interconnected network with all essential players on board.

 This is achieved by: